-Since then, in its thirty-plus year history, the company has presented fully staged productions of all thirteen of the Gilbert & Sullivan operettas, ranging from perennial favorites, H.M.S.
-Pinafore, The Mikado, and The Pirates of Penzance, to the lesser-known The Grand Duke and Utopia, Limited.
+Since then, in its nearly forty year history, the company has presented fully staged productions of all thirteen of the Gilbert & Sullivan operettas, ranging from perennial favorites, H.M.S.
+Pinafore, The Pirates of Penzance and The Mikado, to the lesser-known Utopia, Limited and The Grand Duke.

 Past and Future Productions

-The following is a listing of The Gilbert & Sullivan Very Light Opera Company’s productions, from the future back to the company’s founding:
+The following is a listing of The Gilbert & Sullivan Very Light Opera Company’s productions, from those scheduled in the near future, back to the company’s founding:

 |The Pirates of Penzance||2011|